m4v15/CV/README.md

 ### Projects

+#### Past
 This are all projects I was one of multiple (2 or 4) lead developers on, during my time at founders and coders

-- [EasyNaz](https://easynaz.herokuapp.com/): A graduate project developed with [Almanarah organisation](http://www.almanarah.org/eng/), to help identify accesible services in Nazareth
+- [EasyNaz](https://easynaz.herokuapp.com/): A graduate project developed with [Almanarah organisation](http://www.almanarah.org/eng/), to help identify accesible services in Nazareth [Github](https://github.com/FACN1/easyNaz)
-- Volunteer app: Another graduate project devised by me and a fellow student to help connect volunteers with organisations looking for help.
+- [Volunteer app] (https://tolife.herokuapp.com/): Another graduate project devised by me and a fellow student to help connect volunteers with organisations looking for help.
+[Github](https://github.com/FACN1/VolunteerApp)
-- GOT API: First project using API's, made after 3 weeks of web development learning!
+- [Game Of Thrones API](https://github.com/FACN1/week3-javiasy): First project using API's, made after 3 weeks of web development learning!

+#### Ongoing
-- Scoreboard: A personal project made for myself to help keep track of scores in a game of contract whist.
+- [Scoreboard](https://m4v15.github.io/CSB/public/index.html): A personal project made for myself to help keep track of scores in a game of contract whist.
+Currently on hold, whilst I learn react, at which point I plan to redevelop this using that framework.

 ### Experience